apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 If you want to use Cordova's Windows Phone-centered shell tools in conjunction with the SDK, download Cordova from [cordova.apache.org](http://cordova.apache.org).
-Otherwise ignore this section if you plan to use the cross-platform CLI utility, but see The Command-Line Interface for instructions how to install it on Windows 8.
+Otherwise ignore this section if you plan to use the cross-platform CLI utility.

 The Cordova download contains separate archives for each platform.
-Be sure to expand the appropriate archive, `wp8` in this case, within an empty directory.
+Be sure to expand the appropriate archive, `cordova-wp8\wp8` in this case, within an empty directory.
 The relevant executible utilities are available in the top-level `bin` directory.
 (Consult the __README__ file if necessary for more detailed directions.)

 These shell tools allow you to create, build, and run Windows Phone apps.
 For information on the additional command-line interface that